 Movies on Campus

 If an organization would like to show a movie on campus, it must purchase a license and the movie from a movie licensing company (i.e. SWANK).

-All movies shown on campus must be purchased.
-Please consult the Guidelines for Showing a Movie on Campus
+Movie copyright costs generally range from $500-$1500 per showing based on age of movie and number of participants.

 Catering